 For a full list of possible causes – go to Acute Diarrhea in Dogs.
 Pet owners commonly ask, "What can I do at home?"

-Home Treatment of Diarrhea
+Home Treatment or Care for Diarrhea in Dogs

 Specific treatments of diarrhea are dependent on the cause.
 Here is the general approach to dealing with a dog with acute diarrhea: